-Led by Dr. Suraj Unniappan, Laboratory of Integrative Neuroendocrinology is composed of a team of highly qualified personnel conducting research, training and teaching in comparative endocrinology.
+Led by Dr. Suraj Unniappan, a full professor and Centennial Enhancement Chair in Comparative Endocrinology at the Department of Veterinary Biomedical Sciences [Western College of Veterinary Medicine, University of Saskatchewan], Laboratory of Integrative Neuroendocrinology is composed of a team of highly qualified personnel conducting research, training and teaching in comparative endocrinology.
 Our fundamental interest is to understand how endocrine factors regulate physiological homeostasis in vertebrates.
 Maintenance of energy balance is important for survival, growth and reproduction of organisms.
 Endocrine, autocrine and paracrine factors play a very important role in the regulation of energy balance in vertebrates.
 Hormones produced from the brain, gut, adipocytes and pancreas regulate feeding and metabolism.
 Growth is mediated by the hypothalamo-pituitary-insulin like growth factor axis, while reproduction, by factors arising primarily from the hypothalamo-pituitary-gonadal axis.
 Several evidences indicate a tight interlinking of the endocrine regulation of metabolism, growth and reproduction.
 We are very keen to determine how these three physiological processes are integrated by endocrine factors.
 Using rodents and fish, and human and domestic animal tissues, we employ comparative and integrative approaches utilizing state-of-the art molecular and cellular (gene, protein and signaling molecules), physiological (functional genomics) and pharmacological tools to lead in vitro (tissues, cells), in vivo (whole animal physiology; genetic/transgenic models), in situ (perfusion) and in silico (genomics, proteomics, microarray) studies.

 Our highly original, independent, innovative, inter/trans-disciplinary and collaborative research programs are broadly divided into three themes/pillars: